Mission sui iuris of Afghanistan: Our Lady of Divine Providence Chapel

 The Chapel of Our Lady of Divine Providence, or Chapel of the Italian Embassy in Kabul, was the only functional Catholic building in Afghanistan.
-It is located in the Street Great Massoud in the area of the Italian Embassy in Kabul.
+It was located in the Street Great Massoud in the area of the Italian Embassy in Kabul.

 Coat of arms

-The coat of arms for the mission was created by Marek Sobola, a Slovak heraldic artist, and has its own unique symbolism.

 Blazon of Coat of Crest

 Azure, an increscent Argent with a Mullet of eight-points Or, A bordure is made up of 3 colors — Sable, Gules and Vert.

 Behind the shield is the golden processional Herat cross.
 Under the shield is the red-lined silver ribbon with the motto "Orietur Stella" ("A Star Shall Rise").